 How do you adjust the signals?
 You do it with the third part of the system, called the “controller.”
 Your controller may be an app on a phone, tablet or smartwatch.
 Customize your settings to deliver the strength and pattern of stimulation that feels best to you.
 You’ll be guided through this process and taught how to block your pain.

-The providers at Swift Spine Institute use the Stimwave, the SPR Therapeutics (Sprint), and the NALU Peripheral Nerve Stimulation.
-Learn more about the Stimwave PNS here and watch a testimonial video featuring Joe Montana.
+The providers at Swift Institute use the Curonix, the SPR Therapeutics (Sprint), and the NALU Peripheral Nerve Stimulation.
+Learn more about the Curonix PNS here and watch a testimonial video featuring Joe Montana.

 Request more information